 WordPress.com vs WordPress.org – Theme Design and Customization: Verdict

-WordPress.org wins hands down in terms of pure creative control.
+WordPress.org wins hands down in terms of creative control.
 Its customization is limitless, and you can code everything from the ground up, should you wish.
-WordPress.com is more of an out-the-box platform – you can make basic tweaks, but you’ll have to be on a high pricing plan if you want to make wholesale changes to your site.
+WordPress.com lets you make basic tweaks, but you’ll have to be on a high pricing plan if you want to make substantial changes to your site.

 WordPress is famously free, but how much will it actually cost you to build a fully functioning website on the platform?
 Let’s find out.